richmondu/libfaceid/README.md

 # libfaceid for Face Recognition
 <p>
-    FaceRecognition Made Easy. libfaceid is a Python library for facial recognition that seamlessly integrates multiple face detection and face recognition models.
+    <b> FaceRecognition Made Easy.</b> libfaceid is a Python library for facial recognition that seamlessly integrates multiple face detection and face recognition models.
 </p>
 <p>
-    From Zero to Hero.
-Learn the basics of Face Recognition and experiment with different models. libfaceid enables beginners to learn various models and simplifies prototyping of facial recognition solutions by providing different models to choose from.
+    <b> From Zero to Hero.</b> Learn the basics of Face Recognition and experiment with different models.
+    libfaceid enables beginners to learn various models and simplifies prototyping of facial recognition solutions by providing different models to choose from.
     Multiple models for detection and encoding/embedding including classification models are supported.
     The models are seamlessly integrated so that user can mix and match detection models.